sophiajt/june/docs/philosophy.md

 }
 ```

 Notice how capacity does not decrease, even as you empty the vector of its contents.
 The same is true in C++.
-This is an intentional design choice to allow you to begin pushing values again, and already have ample space.
+This is an intentional design choice to allow you to begin pushing values again and already have ample space.

 In a way, vectors in C++ and Rust assume a "high-water mark" style of allocation, where they don't aggressively deallocate as the container shrinks its content size.
 Instead, they keep the highest allocation size as the working set.